Starrett & van Vleck: Notable projects

-The firm's major designs include the New York City flagship stores of Lord & Taylor, Bloomingdale's, Saks Fifth Avenue, Abraham & Straus, and Alexander's.
-The Lord & Taylor Building, located on Fifth Avenue between 38th and 39th Streets, was completed in 1914 as Starrett & van Vleck's first major department store and is a New York City designated landmark.
+The firm's major designs include the Lord & Taylor, Bloomingdale's, and Saks Fifth Avenue flagship buildings, along with those for Abraham & Straus and Alexander's.
+The Lord & Taylor flagship, located on Fifth Avenue between 38th and 39th Streets, was completed in 1914 as Starrett & van Vleck's first major department store and is a New York City designated landmark.

 They were also responsible for the design of the designated New York City landmarks the Everett Building (1908), American Stock Exchange Building (1921), 21 West Street (1929), and Downtown Athletic Club (1930).
 Between 1937 and 1948, they designed the downtown flagship store of J. N. Adam & Co. in Buffalo, New York, which is located in the J.N.
 Adam-AM&A Historic District but is currently threatened with demolition.
 Their credits also include the flagship store of Washington, D.C.'s Garfinckel's, and the Miller & Rhoads department store and the former Mosby Dry Goods Store in Richmond, VA, which is now undergoing restoration and renovation as a hotel.
 Garfinckel's was added to the National Register of Historic Places in 1995.

 In Pittsburgh, Starrett & van Vleck was responsible for the design of the downtown flagship of the Gimbels Department Store which was built in 1914 for Kaufmann & Baer.
 Gimbels closed in Pittsburgh in 1987.
 The building was renamed the Heinz 57 Center in 2002 after the remodeled building became the North American headquarters for the H.J.
 Heinz Co.
 It was added to the Pittsburgh History and Landmarks Foundation as a Historic Landmark in 1982.
 Near Pittsburgh, in 1912, they designed the house that later became the clubhouse of the Foxburg Country Club.

 A number of its works are listed on the National Register of Historic Places.